vipulnaik/diet-exercise-health/notes/2021-04-11-shallow-nutrient-review.md

   it's only a month-long period, this affects some purchases that happen in bulk, such as sauerkraut and olive oil.

-* Some of the purchases are reconstructeed from memory as we don't have receipts, so they may be inaccurate.
+* Some of the purchases are reconstructed from memory as we don't have receipts, so they may be inaccurate.

 * For many foods, we don't have information on the "less important"